Therapy Type: Small Molecule (timeline)

 AMPA receptor modulators, aka ampakines, have been studied for some years as potential therapeutics for the cognitive component of various neurological disorders (for review, see Lee et al., 2016).
 Preclinical characterization of this compound has not been published.

 Phase 1 trials of this compound are not listed in public trials registries.

-In February 2015, a Phase 2 study began enrolling 500 people who have a clinical diagnosis of both depression and probable Alzheimer's disease of mild to moderate severity.
+In February 2015, a Phase 2 study began enrolling 520 people with a clinical diagnosis of both depression and probable Alzheimer's disease of mild to moderate severity.
 Biomarker ascertainment of the diagnosis was not required.
-The trial compares a six-month course of either 5, 15, or 50 mg of S47445 or placebo, taken once daily, against change on the ADAS-cog as a primary outcome.
-Secondary outcomes include a range of clinical measures of cognition, global function, vital signs, and depression; no biomarkers.
-The study is being conducted at 78 location in 12 countries in Central and South America, Central and Eastern Europe, Japan, and South Africa, and is set to run through 2017.
+The trial compared a six-month course of either 5, 15, or 50 mg of S47445 or placebo, taken once daily, against change on the ADAS-cog as a primary outcome.
+Secondary outcomes included a range of clinical measures of cognition, global function, vital signs, and depression; no biomarkers.
+The study was being conducted at 78 locations in 12 countries in Central and South America, Central and Eastern Europe, Japan, and South Africa.

 For all trials of this compound, see clinicaltrials.gov.

 - Lee K, Goodman L, Fourie C, Schenk S, Leitch B, Montgomery JM.
 AMPA Receptors as Therapeutic Targets for Neurological Disorders.
 Adv Protein Chem Struct Biol.
 2016;103:203-61.
 Epub 2015 Nov 19 PubMed.